RidwanWaheed/tweet-audits/TRADEOFFS.md

 *Limited by API rate limit, not concurrency model

-### Rationale
+### Why sequential?

-**Critical constraint:** API limits 10 requests per minute (RPM), not concurrent connections.
+Here's the key insight: Gemini's API limits are 10 requests per minute, not concurrent connections.

+If I used parallel processing, I'd send 10 requests instantly and immediately violate the rate limit.
+All three approaches achieve the same throughput anyway — the bottleneck is the API, not the code.

-Sequential processing chosen because:
+Sequential processing is:
-- Only approach that respects "10 requests per minute" without bursting
+- The only approach that respects "10 requests per minute" without bursting
-- Parallel execution would send 10 requests instantly, violating rate limit
-- All approaches achieve same throughput (limited by API, not code)
-- Simplest implementation with lowest risk
+- The simplest implementation with the lowest risk
-- Deterministic behavior aids debugging
+- Deterministic, which makes debugging easier
-- No risk of overwhelming API or triggering bans
+- Safe from overwhelming the API or triggering bans

-**Key insight:** When external API has strict rate limits, concurrency provides no benefit and adds significant risk.
+Parallelism would be appropriate for internal APIs with no rate limits, or operations where latency compounds.
+But when an external API has strict rate limits, concurrency provides no benefit and adds significant risk.

-Parallel appropriate for: Internal APIs, no rate limits, operations where latency compounds.

 ---

 ## 5. Checkpoint Frequency

-**Decision:** Save after every batch (10 tweets) **Alternatives Considered:** After every tweet, manual checkpoints only
+I save the checkpoint after every batch (10 tweets), not after every tweet.

 ### Comparison